Black color reactive dyes for digital textile printing: the difference between MCT and VS dyes

 Steaming processes

 The way a reactive dye fixates causes other differences between MCT dyes and VS dyes.
 For example, VS dyes are more susceptible to minor changes in the steaming process.
 If you steam the same printed fabric on three different units of the same steamer model, it may look different on the fabric steamed on one steamer in comparison to the other two fabrics printed on the other steamers.
 For example, one might look more brownish or even pinkish or another result is more bright than the others.
-Because of this challenge, demand for MCT dyes is increasing, as MCT dyes do not have the sensibility.
+Because of this challenge, demand for MCT dyes is increasing, as MCT dyes are les sensitive.
 However, the intensity of VS dyes is higher.

-This critical steaming sensibility of VS dyes goes back to the way of steaming.
+This critical steaming sensibility of VS dyes is caused by the way of steaming.
 In the early days, back when VAT dyes were used as a standard, all steamers had to be completely airtight.
 Oxygen was damaging to the process, which is why steamers had to be airtight or sealed.

 MCT dyes can be used in this standard process without any difficulties.
 However, if you want to use VS dyes, it is essential that some oxygen gets in during the steaming process.
 This is due to the fact that VS dyes are sensitive to hydrolysis which can happen if no air is let into the steamer.